crazygermandude/Newsletter/issues/January Newsletter 2024.md

 Interviewee: iixtxshaxii

-『1.
-What was your reaction after finding out you were selected for HROTM?
+『**1.
+What was your reaction after finding out you were selected for HROTM?**

 A. Wow!
 I was in disbelief, honestly shocked.
 I was so glad that I had been recognised for my hard work over this month and just unbelievably grateful.』

-『2.
-What’s some advice you’d give to LRs trying to get MR?
+『**2.
+What’s some advice you’d give to LRs trying to get MR?**

 A. Just keep trying.
 I know it’s hard sometimes but it will all be worth it.
 Attend shifts, recruitment and normal and just be yourself.
 Never change and try to push yourself infront of HRs for MR, it makes you seem needy but always be friendly!』

-『3.
-What’s some advice you’d give to anyone trying to get OTM?
+『**3.
+What’s some advice you’d give to anyone trying to get OTM?**

 A. To be completely honest, I think staying active but not burning yourself out is the main thing.
 Also a main thing, I tried to balance in game and discord activeness!
 Not just one or the other.』